embobo/unity-arduino-interface/README.md

-# Unity Arduino Test README
+# Unity Arduino Interfacing as an Input Controller

 Provided are the requirements for Unity setup and interfaces for key components of the library